-Today I want to show you how to prepare a traditional Cantonese dessert which is called red bean soup 红豆沙.
+Today, I want to show you how to prepare a traditional Cantonese dessert called red bean soup 红豆沙.

-What may surprise you is how simple are the ingredients required, only three ingredients: red beans, dried tangerine peel, and rock sugar.
+What may surprise you is how simple the ingredients required: only three ingredients: red beans, dried tangerine peel (chen pi), and rock sugar.

-I am keeping this recipe simple, although you can switch it up by incorporating some optional ingredients to the basic recipe, which I will explain this further in the following sections.
+I am keeping this sweet dessert recipe simple.
+However, you can switch it up by incorporating some optional ingredients into the basic red bean soup recipe, which I will explain further in the following sections.

-I will focus on how to prepare the Cantonese way, which requires each bean are burst open and disintegrate to form a concentrated suspension.
+I will focus on preparing the Cantonese way, which requires each bean to burst open and disintegrate to form a concentrated suspension.

 Let’s get into the details.